 Play Unified, Live Unified

-Team sports bring people together.
-Special Olympics Unified Sports® teams do that, too and much more.
-Half a million people worldwide take part in Unified Sports, breaking down stereotypes about people with intellectual disabilities in a really fun way.
+Team sports are about having fun, promoting fitness and bringing people together.
+Special Olympics Unified Sports® teams do all of that – and much more.
+Unified Sports shatter stereotypes about people with intellectual disabilities ... in a really fun way!

 Sharing One Language: Sport